jquery paste

 Living in the Umbrian Countryside

 It's April as I write from high green hills in the Umbrian countryside, midway between Florence and Rome.
-We live in a tiny village in which nothing happens.
+We live in Morruzze, a tiny village in which nothing happens.
 The bells jingle on new lambs in the pasture up the rocky road from our house.
 Wild boar hide in nearby forests, as do truffles.
 The bees are out, and the silvery olive trees are growing fuller.
 The birdsong is absolutely operatic as I walk the 6 km to and from the nearby village, looking for wild asparagus along the way.
 The views are spectacular coming up through worn paths overlooking rolling green hills and patchwork agrarian plots typical of this region.
 Walking here each day I'm sure Leonardo developed his sfumato technique from these smoky landscapes that soften edges and blend contrasts.
 Except for some hard winter months, it's been idyllic.

 What Shopping Does a Visiting Artist Do?